 If you ever tried to teach your dog to read the first word he’d need to learn is poop followed by no or not here or maybe, don’t.
 Let’s face it dogs can’t read.
 I don’t care how smart you think your dog is he or she is never going to learn.
 I know signs are written for dog owners not dogs.
 To communicate with a dog it might be best to use doggie hieroglyphics.

 I’ve always felt bad for dogs.
-When they go to the bathroom it’s a challenge to give them privacy.
-It’s not like you have to watch but dogs on a walk use the “facilities” in full view of the world.
-It is up to each owner to pick up after their pooch.
-Dogs won’t do it.
-If the following signs go unheeded then all I can say is may the dog owner suffer the sign’s harsh rebukes.
+When they go to the bathroom there’s no privacy.
+You don’t have to watch but dogs use the “facilities” in full view of the world.
+It’s up to each owner to pick up after their pooch.
+Dogs don’t do it.
+If the signs in this post go unheeded then it’s the dog owner who should suffer the sign’s harsh rebukes.
 I’m as diligent as I can be about picking up after my dog.
-I can deal with crap for the most part and I’m trying to be a good citizen.
-I did have one moment where I spaced out, what was I thinking I didn’t even realize the dog had gone.
+I can deal with crap and I’m a good citizen.
+I spaced out once not realizing the dog had gone.
 I was called out by an even better citizen.
-At the very least, people who post signs should be aware that I read every sign and take pictures of them too.
+I’ll listen to the busy bodies and read and photograph the work of the sign posters.

-Well, if my dog can’t pee here can he poop here in this no pee zone.
-That is going to get tricky.
-This handwritten sign looks like an official traffic sign of sorts in it’s design which makes it look official.
-Ultimately someone may be trying to protect their shrubbery.
-Look, there’s lots of other places to pee so we’ll just move on.
+Well, if my dog can’t pee here can he poop in this no pee zone?
+It’s tricky.
+This handwritten sign resembles a traffic sign.
+It’s there to protect the shrubbery.
+There are lots of other places to pee so we’ll just move on.

-It’s actually a nice design for such a profane message.
+Such a nice design for a profane message.
 I like the black outline and green lettering.
-Yes your lawn does not resemble a giant toilet but my dog has never used one of those.
-Look, there are lot’s of other places to pee and poop, so we’ll move on.
+This lawn does not look like a giant toilet but it might to my dog.
+There are lot’s of other places to pee and poop, so we’ll move on.